nafila-begum/crop-yield-prediction-using-machine-learning/README.md

 ## 📌 Overview

-Crop Yield Prediction Using Machine Learning is a B.Sc.
-Computer Science final-year project that helps predict the most suitable crop based on soil nutrients and environmental conditions.
-The project applies the **Random Forest** machine learning algorithm to analyze agricultural data and provide accurate crop recommendations.
+**Crop Yield Prediction Using Machine Learning** is a Bachelor's final-year project developed to predict suitable crops based on soil nutrients and environmental conditions using Machine Learning.
+The project leverages the **Random Forest Classifier** to analyze agricultural data and recommend crops with high prediction accuracy.

-The objective of this project is to support farmers in making data-driven decisions that improve agricultural productivity, optimize resource utilization, and reduce crop losses.
+This project aims to assist farmers and agricultural stakeholders in making data-driven decisions, improving crop productivity, optimizing resource utilization, and supporting sustainable farming practices.

 ---

 ## 🎯 Objectives

-* Predict suitable crops using machine learning.
+* Predict suitable crops based on soil and environmental parameters.
-* Analyze agricultural data based on soil and weather conditions.
+* Apply Machine Learning techniques to agricultural data.
-* Improve farming decisions through intelligent crop recommendations.
+* Improve decision-making in farming through intelligent crop recommendations.
-* Reduce crop failure and increase agricultural productivity.
+* Enhance agricultural productivity while reducing crop failure.

 ---